CybershoesVR/Quest_FastSDK_Unity/README.md

 //  IMPLEMENTATION  ////////
 /////////////////////////////////

 Replace what is written in "parenthesis" with your gameobject.
 Any questions: please contact us dev@cybershoes.io
-You might be on another version of the Oculus SDK.
+E.g. You might be on another version of the Oculus SDK.
 We are here to help.

 ```using Cybershoes;``` //include script file: "CybershoesInput.cs"

 ```"OVRPlayerController".transform.Translate(GetCybershoesInput());``` //in update: apply movement relative to HMD

 GetCybershoesInput() reads gamepad and adjusts orientation
 ```
 private Vector3 GetCybershoesInput()